 - 1. The Coaching Development Committee (CDC) shall consist of: - a.
 The Chair or person acting as Chair - b.
 Three other BCSSA coaches - c.
 The Technical Director will sit on the committee in an advisory capacity. - d.
-The Far West SSC Coaching Development Committee representative, where possible, will be an ex-officio member of this committee in an advisory capacity. - 2.
-The Coaching Development Committee shall be responsible for: - a. ensuring the development and implementation of NCCP material within the province; - coordinating and administering the implementation of NCCP technical courses within the province; - c. providing information on theory courses held throughout the Province; - d. initiating additional coaching education activities within the province thereby providing for the ongoing development of coaching; - e. providing opportunities for designated and qualified coaches to attend national competitions; - f. identifying the Coach of the Year award recipient in consultation with the Awards Committee; - g. submitting a report for the Annual General Meeting; - h. preparing and submitting the annual Coaching Committee budget to the Executive Director when requested;
+If a BCSSA member is appointed to Speed Skating Canada's Coaching Development Committee then that member, where possible, will be an ex-officio member of this committee in an advisory capacity. - 2.
+The Coaching Development Committee shall be responsible for: - a. ensuring the development and implementation of NCCP material within the province; - b. coordinating and administering the implementation of NCCP technical courses within the province; - c. providing information on theory courses held throughout the Province; - d. initiating additional coaching education activities within the province thereby providing for the ongoing development of coaching; - e. providing opportunities for designated and qualified coaches to attend national competitions; - f. identifying the Coach of the Year award recipient in consultation with the Awards Committee; - g. submitting a report for the Annual General Meeting; - h. preparing and submitting the annual Coaching Committee budget to the Executive Director when requested;

-C. HIGH PERFORMANCE COMMITTEE
+C. ATHLETE DEVEOPMENT COMMITTEE

-- 1. The High Performance Committee shall consist of: - a.
+- 1. The Athlete Development Committee shall consist of: - a.
 The Chair and/or person acting as Chair - b.
 Three (3) other BCSSA members - c.
 The BCSSA Technical Director will sit on the committee in an advisory capacity. - d.
 One (1) skater representative who shall be a member of BCSSA and have a vote. - 2.
 No two (2) members of the committee shall be from the same club (excluding the skater rep.). - 3.
-The High Performance Committee, in consultation with the High Performance Coach, shall be responsible for: - a. supervising the development of Performance Level skaters; - b. selecting skaters to attend various inter-provincial, national and international training camps; - c. selecting skaters to attend various inter-provincial, national and international competitions; - d. establishing and publishing annually a ranking system for Performance Long and Short Track skaters; - e. preparing and publishing an annual High Performance Committee bulletin; - f. determining and publishing the format and procedures for ranking competitions within the province; - g. consulting with the Awards Committee, to identify the Skaters of the Year award recipients; - h. submitting a report to the Annual General Meeting; - i. preparing and submitting an annual High Performance Committee budget to the Executive Director as requested;
+The Athlete Committee, shall be responsible for: - a. supervising the development of Performance Level skaters; - b. selecting skaters to attend various inter-provincial, national and international training camps; - c. selecting skaters to attend various inter-provincial, national and international competitions; - d. establishing and publishing annually a ranking system for Performance Long and Short Track skaters; - e. preparing and publishing an annual Athlete Development Committee bulletin; - f. determining and publishing the format and procedures for ranking competitions within the province; - g. consulting with the Awards Committee, to identify the Skaters of the Year award recipients; - h. submitting a report to the Annual General Meeting; - i. preparing and submitting an annual Athlete Development Committee budget to the Executive Director as requested;